 Zend Framework/Laminas Project

 CakePHP is a free and open web framework.
-It is developed in PHP, following the model–view–controller method, is modeled after the concepts of Ruby on Rails and is offered under the MIT License.
+It is following the model–view–controller method.
+It is modeled after the concepts of Ruby on Rails and is offered under the MIT License.

 Here’s a brief list of the benefits of using CakePHP: